-- The House appropriates \$1 million to the Department of Public Safety to create two additional salary steps for seasoned troopers who stay in the field rather than move to an administrative role.
-The new pay scale will allow troopers with 12-19 years of experience to receive the title senior trooper and a 5% pay increase; troopers with 20 years of experience or more will receive the title master trooper and a 5% pay increase. - \$1 million in one-time funds is provided to the Georgia Public Safety Training Center to construct a deescalation and proper use of force training facility.
-The new facility will allow for expanded curriculum and training scenarios. - The Fiscal Year 2022 budget includes \$2.4 million to establish the Columbia Judicial Circuit and \$915,564 to fund three new judgeships created in the Cobb, Flint, and Oconee judicial circuits. - House Bill 81 provides more than \$3 million to restore reductions made throughout the Judicial Branch in the FY 2021 budget including \$523,392 to provide senior superior court judges to efficiently work through the COVID-19 related case backlog; \$2.3 million for superior court law clerks in multi-county circuits; \$2.3 million for the recruitment and retention of assistant district attorneys and assistant public defenders; and \$1.18 million for seven additional assistant district attorney positions and five assistant public defender positions to serve juvenile courts.
+- The House appropriates \$532,874 to the Department of Public Safety to create two additional salary steps for seasoned troopers who stay in the field rather than move to an administrative role.
+The new pay scale will allow troopers with 12-19 years of experience to receive the title senior trooper and a 2.5% pay increase; troopers with 20 years of experience or more will receive the title master trooper and a 5% pay increase. - The Fiscal Year 2022 budget includes \$2.4 million to establish the Columbia Judicial Circuit and \$915,564 to fund three new judgeships created in the Cobb, Flint, and Oconee judicial circuits. - House Bill 81 provides \$2.1 million to restore reductions made throughout the Judicial Branch in the FY 2021 budget; \$1.9 million for the recruitment and retention of assistant district attorneys and assistant public defenders; and \$1.18 million for seven additional assistant district attorney positions and five assistant public defender positions to serve juvenile courts.